ONSdigital/eq-survey-runner-benchmark/README.md

     }
 ```

-Once you create the request file you will need to remove any json object with the url `"url": "/questionnaire/"` For example:
+Once you create the request file you will need to remove any json object with the url `"url": "/questionnaire/"`.
+For Example:

 ```
     {